Tuition-Free Online Colleges in Hawai’i 2026

 Institutional Scholarships

-University of Hawaiʻi campuses offer merit-based and need-based scholarships.
+University of Hawaiʻi campuses offer merit-based and need-based scholarships and grants.
 Some awards are automatically considered during admission, while others require separate applications.

 Institutional aid can often be combined with state and federal funding to reduce overall tuition costs.